gytdau/website/_lists/books.md

 _I **bolded** books that I thought were especially great._

+- The Socratic Method: A Practitioner's Handbook
+- The First American: The Life and Times of Benjamin Franklin
+- The Way to Wealth
+- Poor Richard's Almanack
+- Moby-Dick
+- The Printing Revolution in Early Modern Europe
+- The Card Catalog: Books, Cards, and Literary Treasures
+- Disturbing The Universe
+- Robert Oppenheimer: A Life Inside the Center
+- The Road to Reality: A Complete Guide to the Laws of the Universe
+- The Monocle Guide to Cosy Homes
+- The Monocle Travel Guide to San Francisco
+- The Monocle Guide to Better Living
+- Interaction of Color: 50th Anniversary Edition
+- The Paris Review Interviews, II: Wisdom from the World's Literary Masters
+- The Paris Review Interviews, I: 16 Celebrated Interviews
+- The Glass Bead Game
+- Apprenticeship Patterns: Guidance for the Aspiring Software Craftsman
+- Art & Fear: Observations On the Perils (and Rewards) of Artmaking
+- The Printing Revolution in Early Modern Europe
+- Proofs: A Long-Form Mathematics Textbook
+- Zen Flesh, Zen Bones: A Collection of Zen and Pre-Zen Writings
+- How to Solve It: A New Aspect of Mathematical Method
+- Poor Charlie’s Almanack: The Essential Wit and Wisdom of Charles T. Munger
+- Eminent Economists: Their Life Philosophies
 - Software Architecture: The Hard Parts
 - Sex at Dusk: Lifting the Shiny Wrapping from Sex at Dawn
 - The Man from the Future